START FOR FREE

 Dr. Brianne Grogan, PT, DPT

-With over 30 million views (and counting) on YouTube, articles featured on MindBodyGreen, and courses on DailyOM, Brianne Grogan is a leading voice in the field of pelvic health and wellness.
-She is loved by her viewers for her down-to-earth, compassionate approach and for making pelvic floor fitness fun, mainstream, and accessible.
+With millions of views on YouTube, articles featured on MindBodyGreen, and courses on DailyOM, Brianne Grogan is a leading voice in pelvic health and wellness.
+Her viewers love her down-to-earth, compassionate approach and for making pelvic floor fitness fun, mainstream, and accessible.

 First Week of Lift FREE

-Lift is a 5 week program designed to restore your pelvic floor and resolve your prolapse.
-Dr. Bri shares the practical, step-by-step approach she used to heal her own prolapse symptoms using her signature approach of movement, lifestyle, and mindset.
+Lift is a comprehensive program designed to restore your pelvic floor and resolve your prolapse.
+Dr. Bri shares a practical, step-by-step approach using her signature combination of movement, lifestyle, and mindset.
 The daily routines require just 10-12 minutes a day!

 How else may we help?